 That was all.
 Before she could ask even more of him, Jack beat a hasty retreat from her lab.

-He didn't like what she was asking of him, she could tell by the stiff way that he held his shoulders.
+He didn't like what she was asking of him, she could tell by the stiff way that he held his shoulders as he left.
 He would do as she required, but he didn't exactly like it.
 Not yet.

-The silence of oh one hundred in her labratory had never before seemed so deafening to her.
+The silence of her laboratory at 0100 had never before seemed so deafening to her.

 * * *